cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

-It makes sense that access to the parent's memory (and thus doing basically anything other than `exec` (which replaces the process entirely) or `_exit` (which is really just a plain syscall, typically implemented as a register write and instruction) is not POSIX-legal in the child forked by vfork, because the parent cannot reasonably have the stack mutated under it without its knowledge.
+It makes sense that access to the parent's memory (and thus doing basically anything other than `exec` (which replaces the process entirely) or `_exit` (which is really just a syscall) is not POSIX-legal in the child forked by vfork, because the parent cannot reasonably have the stack mutated under it without its knowledge.
 But wait, didn't we just call a function?
 That's certainly going to make use of the stack, right?

 The good news it that in reality (or at least for some version of reality on Linux with any real libc), things are not that dire.
 Just as one example,